jackphillipsjmu/jackphillipsjmu.github.io/recipes.md

 </dl>

 ### Ingredients
-- Red Thai Curry Paste (2 tablespoons)
+- Red Thai Curry Paste (Panang is my Recommended Curry Paste, 2 tablespoons)
-- Coconut Milk
+- Coconut Milk (Buy a Box or a Few Cans, Having Extra can help to Dilute if needed)
 - Rice or Noodles (1 Cup of Rice)
 - 1 Yellow Onion (Diced)
 - Green Onion (Thinly Sliced including White and Green bits)